 You can clean a concrete driveway without a pressure washer; you can use your hands, some cleaning products, and tools.
 Cleaning this way will take more time and energy, but at least you’ll get to work on those muscles!
 Not everyone has a pressure washer— it is expensive — so it is good to know that you can keep your driveway clean even without it.

 Sometimes oil leaks from car engines, causing oil patches to form on concrete driveways surfaces.
 If you have got grease or oil stains on your concrete driveway, you should wipe it as soon as possible.
-The best way to remove the stains is by applying sawdust to them.
+The best way to remove the remaining oil after wiping is by applying sawdust to the spots.

 Sawdust is the wood industry’s by-product, sometimes called “wood flour.”
 Vegetable oil molecules are used to modify sawdust, making it a useful oil absorber and water repellant.
 You can always see sawdust used in workshops because sawdust is a super multi-purpose sponge.